-It’s important to note that when we talk about excess inventory we aren’t talking about safety stock.
+It’s important to note that when we talk about excess inventory, we aren’t talking about safety stock.
 We have a blog dedicated to safety stock and its relation to reorder points if you want to learn more.

-So without further ado, let’s get into it!
+So, without further ado, let’s discuss excess inventory!

 Pros to holding excess inventory